 There are chances bullets can deviate from their paths and head towards unknown directions.
 They can also penetrate in the wrong type of targets.

-- Do not ever shoot BBs, pellets, or Air Soft at thicker targets as they do not have enough force to splatter and may bounce back.
+- Do not ever shoot steel with BBs, pellets, or Air Soft at thicker targets as they do not have enough force to splatter and may bounce back.